VAST Data Extends Global Namespace Capabilities With Google Cloud To Simplify And Secure Hybrid Cloud AI And Data Pipelines

-(MENAFN- GlobeNewsWire - Nasdaq) VAST's multi-petabyte scale data platform now supports AI workflows in Google Cloud and brings new VAST DataSpace and VAST DataBase capabilities to native/hybrid cloud environments
+(MENAFN- Mid-East) VAST's multi-petabyte scale data platform now supports AI workflows in Google Cloud and brings new VAST DataSpace and VAST DataBase capabilities to native/hybrid cloud environments.

 Part of the VAST Data Platform, the VAST DataSpace is a global namespace that offers a unified, consistent data management layer to access, move, manage and protect structured and unstructured data across edge, on-premises and hybrid multi-cloud environments, beyond a single cluster.
 This is made possible by VAST's market-disrupting DASE architecture separating data processing logic from data persistence, enabling the scaling of capacity and performance independently.
 As organizations' datasets and cloud adoption continue to grow, this architecture brings improved scalability, enhanced flexibility and performance improvements for different workloads and their unique requirements, as well as resource efficiency and cost savings in the cloud.